ilios/user-guide/courses-and-sessions/publishing.md

 ## Workflow Options

 The action of publishing a number of sessions at once or single sessions after publishing the course itself among other options are explored below.

+### Course Level

+If a course gets published as shown in the "Publish a Course" section below, all sessions that have been published will be pushed out to the student calendar and feed as soon as the course publication process is completed.
+This can be helpful if all sessions are ready.

+### Session Level

+Following the "Publish a Session" process detailed below, if a session gets published, the course must also be published for the offering or ILM to appear on student calendars.
+This can be helpful if you want to release the offerings one session at a time rather than in one big calendar push.

+### All Sessions

+This process does require that the course publication process be handled separately; but it can be used to publish any and all sessions that have reached the minimum of required fields.
+You can exclude some sessions from being published.
+This process can be repeated in the future if more sessions become ready to publish (they have offerings and / or due date if ILM).

 ## Publish a Course